Abishevs/TicTacToa/README.md

 # Tic-Tac-Toe Game in C

 A simple terminal-based Tic-Tac-Toe game where two players can play together.
-The game is designed to be played in a terminal with real-time input handling.
+The game is designed to be played in a terminal.

 ## Features